Language selection

 Financing or leasing entities must fulfill obligations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (the Act) and associated Regulations.

-A Financing or leasing entity is a person or entity that is engaged in the business of financing or leasing.
+A financing or leasing entity is a person or entity that is engaged in the business of financing or leasing.

 A financing or leasing entity is subject to the Act and associated Regulations when they engage in the financing or leasing of: